Olaide-EO/privacypolicy/README.md

 # Privacy Policy for Algoals

-This privacy policy applies to the Algoals app (the "App") provided by [Algoals].
+This privacy policy applies to the Algoals app (the "App") provided by Algoals.

 ## Collection of Personal Information